A delivery platform for gene-editing technology

 The system, developed by KAUST scientists, is the first to use sponge-like ensembles of metal ions and organic molecules to coat the molecular components of the precision DNA-editing technology known as CRISPR/Cas9, allowing efficient release of the genome-editing machinery inside the cell.

-“This method presents an easy and economically feasible route to improve on the delivery problems that accompany RNA-based therapeutic approaches,” says Niveen Khashab, the associate professor of chemical sciences at KAUST who led the study.
+“This method presents an easy and economically feasible route to improve on the delivery problems that accompany RNA-based therapeutic approaches,” says Niveen Khashab, the associate professor of chemical sciences who led the study.
 “This may permit such formulations to be eventually used for treating genetic diseases effectively in the future.”
-Khashab, who has a background in chemical science, was supported by Assistant Professors Jasmeen Merzaban and Mo Li, both bioscientists at KAUST.
+Khashab, who has a background in chemical science, was supported by Assistant Professors Jasmeen Merzaban and Mo Li, both bioscientists.

 CRISPR/Cas9 has a double delivery problem: For the gene-editing technology to work like a molecular Swiss Army knife, both a large protein (the Cas9 cutting enzyme) and a highly charged RNA component (the guide RNA used for DNA targeting) must each get from the outside of the cell into the cytoplasm and finally into the nucleus, all without getting trapped in the tiny intracellular bubbles that are known as endosomes.